 A Serverless Architecture is a method of developing and deploying applications and services without the need to maintain infrastructure.
 One of the essential solutions for executing application code while creating Serverless Applications is AWS Lambda.

 In this article, you will gain information about AWS Lambda.
-You will also gain a holistic understanding of the working of AWS Lambda, its use cases, its benefits and limitations, and the steps involved in implementing AWS Lambda.
-Read along to find out in-depth information about AWS Lambda.
+You will also gain a holistic understanding of its working, its use cases, its benefits and limitations, and the steps involved in its implementation.
+Read along to find out in-depth information.

 What is AWS Lambda?